grinnell-cs/csc151-images/_readings/conditionals.md

 How do conditional work with our mental model of computation?
 At a high-level, a conditional proceeds as follows:

-1. We first evaluate the guard to a value.
+1. We first evaluate the guard to a value and that value must be of boolean type.
-   That value must be a "truish" value although for practical purposes, you should only provide guards whose expressions produce genuine booleans.
-   (Recall that a truish value from [the boolean reading]({{ "/readings/boolean.html" | relative_url }}) is any value such that `#f` is considered "false" and anything *not* `#f` is considered "true").
 2. If the guard evaluates to true, then we substitute the if-branch for the overall conditional and continue evaluation.
    Otherwise, the guard must have evaluated to false.
    We then substitute the else-branch for the overall conditional and continue evaluation.